easytranslate-com/laas-api-magento-2-plugin/docs/README.md

 ### Create Projects / Access Existing Projects

 Go to System > EasyTranslate Projects.
 Click the "Add Project" button in the upper right corner.
-Add the basic project information and click "Save and Continue Edit".
+Add a name, configure the account and click "Save and Continue Edit".
+The workflows setting will show the available workflows under this account.
+Configure the workflow and click "Save and Continue Edit".
+The "Source Store View" and "Target Store Views" will show all stores with languages supported by the selected workflow.
+Select the source and target store views and click "Save and Continue Edit".
-In this step you can also decide, if the translations shall be automatically imported or only on manual scheduling.
+In this step you can also decide, if the translations shall be automatically imported or only when manually scheduled.

 ![EasyTranslate Magento 2 Create Project](images/easytranslate-m2-connector-create-project.png "EasyTranslate Magento 2 Create Project")